adlnet/xAPI-Spec/xAPI.md

 ###### Requirements for the LRS:

+* MUST NOT pull statements from another LRS without requesting attachments;
+* MUST NOT push statements into another LRS without including attachments;
+* MUST include attachments in the Transmission Format described above when requested by the client (see section [7.2 "Statement API"](#stmtapi));
+* MAY reject (batches of) statements that are larger than the LRS is configured to allow;
+* When receiving a PUT or POST with a document type of "application/json"
+    * MUST accept statements normally  which contain either no attachment objects, or only attachment objects with a populated fileUrl, and where all required attachment properties are populated;
+* Otherwise:
     * MUST accept statements via the statements resource PUT or POST that contain attachments in the Transmission Format described above;
     * MUST reject statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash;
-* MUST include attachments in the Transmission Format described above when requested by the client (see section [7.2 "Statement API"](#stmtapi));
-* MUST NOT pull statements from another LRS without requesting attacments;
-* MUST NOT push statements into another LRS without including attachments;
-* MAY reject (batches of) statements that are larger than the LRS is configured to allow;
     * SHOULD accept statements in the above format that don't declare any attachments.
     * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts

 ###### Requirements for the client:
 * MAY send statements with attachments as described above;
 * MAY send multiple statements where some or all have attachments if using "POST".
+* MAY send streams of type "application/json" where every attachment object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format

 ###### Example: